 A broadcast on 6 May 2012 on Psychic Today included an onscreen graphic which stated that a particular psychic ( Mollie ) could give accurate and precise readings.

 A broadcast on 2 June 2012 on Psychic Today included a psychic who referred to a previous reading given many years earlier.
 By referring to that reading she purported to have correctly predicted a number of events that had since occurred.
-The psychic
+The

-also referred to evidence to confirm that her predictions had come true.
+psychic also referred to evidence to confirm that her predictions had come true.
 This was a prediction about someone becoming friends with singer Michael Jackson.

 During a broadcast on 20 June 2012 on Psychic Today, the host and psychic referred to the psychic's direct involvement with various police investigations, including the investigation into the abduction and murder of Milly Dowler.
-To suggest on air
+To suggest on

-help them solve cold cases'
+police forces to help them solve cold cases'

 Today is BBC Radio 4's flagship morning national news and current affairs programme, and it includes various guest interviews.